Skip to main content

 Help Keep the Tahoe National Forest healthy, productive and beautiful.
 Please remember the following:

-• Routes free from snow may be passable in the morning but thaw as the day progresses.
-You will get stuck and/or damage your public roads for future use.
+• Routes free from snow may be passable in the morning but may thaw as the day progresses.
+You could get stuck and/or damage your public roads for future use.

 • Not all closed routes are blocked with gates or posted with ‘closed’ signs.
-Please consult the Motor Vehicle Use Maps to learn more about seasonal operation dates.
+Please consult the Motor Vehicle Use Maps to learn more about seasonal operating dates.

 • Do not operate motorized vehicles outside of established routes.
 The reckless riding of a few can cause resource damage that lasts for years and leads to further restrictions for all riders.